-This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.
+This Privacy Notice (“Privacy Notice”) was last updated and effective on December 18, 2023.

 Our Privacy Notice is not a contract, and it does not create any legal rights or obligations.
-We may amend this Notice at any time.
-When this Notice is changed, the date of the latest revision will appear at the top of this page.
+We may amend this Privacy Notice at any time.
+When this Privacy Notice is changed, the date of the latest revision will appear at the top of this page.

 If you have any questions regarding Neurogene’s privacy practices or wish to access or correct personal data Neurogene has collected from you, please contact us using the information below: